The Last Rising

 Now that Turner Alcott has survived the worst, finding a wife and mother for his son matters more than ever before.
 When the mysterious Ice comes into his life, Turner knows she’s the one—but love is the last thing Ice wants.
 If he wants to win her heart, Turner must teach Ice how to forgive herself, and prove that love is the ultimate sacrifice.

-Title: The Last Rising (Curse of the Phoenix, Book 1)
+Title: The Last Rising (A Curse of the Phoenix novel)

 Author: Rachel Firasek